CoderWZW/CoderWZW.github.io/contents/awards.md

+- (26/09/2024) One co-authored paper titled “LARGE: A leadership perception framework for group recommendation” has been accepted by the journal **Expert Systems With Applications (ESWA) 2024 (SCI JCR Q1)**.

 - (13/07/2024) I have been invited to serve as the reviewer for the **KDD 2025 (CCF A)**.

 - (08/06/2024) One co-authored paper titled “Stealthy Attack on Graph Recommendation System” has been accepted by the journal **Expert Systems With Applications (ESWA) 2024 (SCI JCR Q1)**.